 artificial-intelligence-machine-learning

 Artificial intelligence (AI) and machine learning (ML) have become buzzwords over the past few years.
 As I already wrote about, they are actually old news in the field of psychometrics.
-Factor analysis is a classical example of ML, and item response theory also qualifies as ML.
-Computerized adaptive testing is actually an application of AI to psychometrics that dates back to the 1970s.
+Factor analysis is a classical example of ML, and item response theory (IRT) also qualifies as ML.
+Computerized adaptive testing (CAT) is actually an application of AI to psychometrics that dates back to the 1970s.

 One thing that is very different about the world of AI/ML today is the massive power available in free platforms like R, Python, and TensorFlow.
 I’ve been thinking a lot over the past few years about how these tools can impact the world of assessment.
 A straightforward application is too automated essay scoring; a common way to approach that problem is through natural language processing with the “bag of words” model and utilize the document-term matrix (DTM) as predictors in a model for essay score as a criterion variable.
 Surprisingly simple.
 This got me to wondering where else we could apply that sort of modeling.
 Obviously, student response data on selected-response items provides a ton of data, but the research questions are less clear.
 So, I turned to the topic that I think has the next largest set of data and text: item banks.